Medical Malpractice Lawyer In Philadelphia, PA

 At Marciano & MacAvoy, P.C., our Philadelphia medical malpractice attorneys understand the severity of medical errors and we are dedicated to helping medical malpractice victims obtain justice.
 Contact us today to schedule a free consultation with a member of our legal team in Philadelphia by calling 215-866-1942.

 Pennsylvania Medical Malpractice & Your Legal Options

-From cancer misdiagnosis to surgical errors, mistakes are made by health care providers in Pennsylvania all the time.
-According to Pennsylvania medical malpractice statistics, more than 1,500 medical malpractice cases are filed in the State of Pennsylvania every single year with more than 300 of those claims being filed in Philadelphia County alone.
+From cancer misdiagnosis to surgical errors, health care providers in Pennsylvania make mistakes all the time.
+According to the Unified Judicial System of Pennsylvania, more than 1,500 medical malpractice cases are filed in the State of Pennsylvania every single year.
+More than 300 of those claims are filed in Philadelphia County alone.

-Fortunately, PA medical malpractice laws provide a way for victims of medical negligence and their families to seek compensation for the damages that they’ve incurred as a result of medical negligence.
+Fortunately, Pennsylvania’s medical malpractice laws provide a way for victims of medical negligence and their families to seek compensation for the damages that they’ve incurred as a result of medical negligence.

-At Marciano & MacAvoy, P.C. we our Philadelphia medical malpractice lawyers are dedicated to helping victims of medical negligence to obtain just compensation for their damages.
+At Marciano & MacAvoy, P.C. our Philadelphia medical malpractice lawyers are dedicated to helping victims of medical negligence obtain just compensation for their damages.

-We serve clients throughout the Greater Philadelphia Area from our offices in Philadelphia, PA including those seeking legal representation in:
+We serve clients throughout the Greater Philadelphia Area from our offices in Philadelphia, PA, including injured patients seeking legal representation in:

 - Philadelphia County

 What Our Clients Say About Our Law Firm